-- EDTNA/ERCA News Spring, 2013: Croation, Dutch, English, French, German, Greek, Italian, Lithuanian, Polish, Portuguese, Russian, Serbian, Slovenian, Spanish and Turkish
+- EDTNA/ERCA News Autumn, 2013: Croatian, Dutch, English, French, German, Greek, Italian, Lithuanian, Polish, Russian, Serbian, Slovenian and Spanish

 - JORC Supplement on Home Therapies